 Valid Phases=Vapor-Liquid-Liquid is reserved for rigorous three-phase calculations.
 If you specify Valid Phases=Vapor-Liquid-Liquid, any free-water specification is ignored.
-Dirty-water calculations will override the rigorous three-phase calculations.
+Dirty-water calculations will override the rigorous threephase calculations.

 For all distillation models except RadFrac, MultiFrac, and PetroFrac, free water calculations are performed in the condenser only.
 For RadFrac, MultiFrac, and PetroFrac, you can request free-water calculations for additional stages in the column.
-For details, please see the Aspen Plus User Guide, Chapter 10.
+For details, please see MultiFrac in the help.
 Dirty-water calculations are allowed only in RadFrac and in the condenser of DSTWU and Distl.